lesterrry/Radio-Automne/README.md

 ### 5. Personalizing the machine
 To precisely set up the machile, user should press Setup button.
 Thus, a Setup menu will be shown in the Terminal window.
 Switching between settings is done by preessing Up and Down keys, while their values are set using Right and Left ones.
 >Note: sleep timer function needs your special permission if running for the first time.
 >Note: in order for Narrator feature to work properly, make sure you have installed corresponding voice synthesizers.
-Ava is recommended for English, and Default Women's Siri for Russian.
+Ava Premium is recommended for English, and Milena Premium for Russian.
 Download them in MacOS Universal Access settings.

 Keyboard operation: